sage-code/eve/manual/exceptions.md

 ```

 ## Quick exception
-Using keyword _"fail"_ user can quick create an exception that has no message or continue program using _"pass"_.
+Using keyword _"fail"_ user can quickly create an exception that has no message or continue program using _"pass"_.
 Fail is used most frequent in combination with conditional statement "when" or "if".
+Fail has _code_ = 1 and no message.

 ```
 ** quick exception